 First of all, VPN services are not cheap to be built and to be maintained.
 Powerful dedicated servers have to be purchased, qualified admins have to keep an eye on them, clean IP addresses are needed, etc.

-An important challenge for every VPN service provider is the support.
+An important challenge for every VPN service provider is the level of support.
 For a large number of users, it can be overwhelming.
 That is why some of the services that provide free VPN are not able to offer support.

 Most of the time free accounts are offered in order to promote the paid services.
 After the initial phase of promotion, some of the services may stop offering free accounts or limit them, as it is the case of ItsHidden.
 Some others, like HideIpVPN, offer a limited number of free accounts per week.